ps-resources/es-offerings-site-feed/_offerings/offering-migrations-emu.md

 - Setup the Tooling in Customers Environment
 - GitHub migration tooling will be available POST engagement
 - Completion of dry-run migrations to 1 GHEC Organisation including assistance in the creation of Mapping File
-  - Up to 5 repos with the size of 1 gigabyte or less
+  - Up to 5 repos with the size of 10 gigabytes or less
 - Outline migration process and steps that customers would follow post-GitHub engagement
 - Eight (8) hours of Post-Engagement support on Tooling and Migration Questions via EMU Migrations GitHub Repo.
 Support provided for 30 days post engagement only.
 Issues will be addressed on a first come first serve basis.
 - The tooling utilised during the migration is specifically for the GHEC to GEHC+EMU migration and is not supported outside of this engagement.